3 Multifamily Marketing Best Practices for a Property That’s Still in Development

 Be Selective With Stock Imagery

-(Quick note that Swifty can help you launch a beautiful website built to bring leads even before your property is built.)
+(Quick note that Swifty can help you launch a beautiful apartment web design built to bring apartment leads even before your property is built.)

 For effective stock imagery, it’s all about being highly selective in the images you choose.

-Also avoid sharing stock images of full apartments because it’s highly unlikely it will look like what your units will look like.
-You don’t want to lead potential renters.
+Also, avoid sharing stock images of full apartments because it’s highly unlikely it will look like what your units will look like.
+You don’t want to lead on potential renters.

 For reference, here are some examples not to use…